yashanand1910/rozgar.today/docs/coding-guides/build-specific-configurations.md

 ## tl;dr's

-rozgar. comes with a very helpful `env` script that will save environment-variables set at build time to constants that can be used as configuration for your code.
+rozgar.today comes with a very helpful `env` script that will save environment-variables set at build time to constants that can be used as configuration for your code.
 When combined with the `dotenv-cli` package, it enables maximum configurability while maintaining lots of simplicity for local development and testing.